AlayaNetwork/alaya-devdocs/website/docs/Wasm_Getting_started.md

  web3.platon.personal.unlockAccount('Your wallet address','Your wallet password',999999);
 ```

-After unlocking successfully, you will see the following information：
+After unlocking it successfully, you will see the following information：

 ```
 ture
 ```

-**Step3.** Deploy contract
+**Step3.** Deploy the HelloWorld contract

 ```
 alaya-truffle deploy --wasm --contract-name HelloWorld --params '[[["1"], "2", "3"]]'
 ```

-- `HelloWorld` deployed contract
+- `HelloWorld`: Contract to be deployed
-- `params` parameters of contract init function
+- `params`: Parameters of contract init function

-If deploying successfully，you will see log info as follows:
+After successful deployment, you will see log info as follows:

 ```
 receipt:  { blockHash: